JohannesBeiser/ExpenseManagerApp/README.md

 6. Run "npm start" in  "\ExpenseManagerApp\angular-src"
 7. Run "node app" in "\ExpenseManagerApp"
 8. Go to "localhost:4200" in your browser - The application is now running on a local, empty Database

+To load sample Data into the Database automatically, navigate to "/profile" and click "Load sample data".
+This will give you a couple of entries to play around with in December 2017 and January 2018.